TheKoola/eosstracker/doc/Downloading-Collected-Data.md

 #### Example Flight Data ####

+Flight data contains every APRS packet captured by the SDR system from every callsign (i.e. beacon) listed as belonging to this particular flight.
+A number of fields are broken out for convinence as well as the raw APRS packet itself.
+Regardless of how an APRS packet enters the SDR system (ex. over RF or via an Internet connection to APRS-IS servers), that data is available for download.

 Scroll to the right as the flight data table below is too wide for most screens ------>

 | datetime | flightid | callsign | aprs_symbol | speed_mph | bearing | altitude_ft | lat | lon | comment | md5_hash | raw_packet |